← Back to Blog

 We’ll show you the math.
 Every time.

 You need to move fast.
-A cash sale can close in 7–21 days.
+A cash sale can close in 7 to 21 days.
 A traditional listing, after repairs and staging and showings and negotiations and financing contingencies, takes months.

 The situation is complicated.
-Inherited property, divorce, foreclosure, out-of-state ownership — these situations add layers of complexity that a traditional sale doesn’t handle well.
+Inherited property, divorce, facing foreclosure, out-of-state ownership.
+These situations add layers of complexity that a traditional sale doesn’t handle well.
 A cash sale cuts through most of that.

 You just want it done.
 Sometimes the right answer is the clean answer.
 No showings, no strangers walking through, no waiting.
 Just done.